gcc-mirror/gcc/gcc/config/arm/types.md

     (const_string "yes")
     (const_string "no")))

-; Is this an (integer side) multiply with a 64-bit result?
+; Is this an (integer side) widening multiply with a 64-bit result?
-(define_attr "mul64" "no,yes"
+(define_attr "widen_mul64" "no,yes"
   (if_then_else
     (eq_attr "type"
      "smlalxy,umull,umulls,umaal,umlal,umlals,smull,smulls,smlal,smlals")